AllardL/IFDMilestoneProject/readme.md

 ## Deployment

 The website is hosted on GitHub pages, directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
-In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone [https://github.com/AllardL/The-Memory-Game.git](https://github.com/AllardL/The-Memory-Game.git) into your terminal.
+If you want to run the code locally, you can clone this repository into the editor of your choice by pasting: "git clone https://github.com/AllardL/The-Memory-Game.git" into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Media